Web-Dev-Uni-Tutorials/functional-programming/notes.md

 ```
 The first argument passed to *hasPassed* is still a function.
 However, it has no name and hasn't been assigned to a variable.
 Although they can affect the readablity of our code, anonymous functions are commonly used, so you should try to get use to the syntax.

-##Passing functions as arguments to array methods
+## Passing functions as arguments to array methods
 One common use for this functional style of programming in JavaScript is data manipulation.
 Data is often structured as an array of objects.
-Often we will want to iterate (loop) over an array and do something with the data e.g. combine it, create DOM elements from it, filter it, search it, sort it etc. Doing this is in a functional way often results in cleaner, neat code that is easier to modify and re-use.
+Often we will want to iterate (loop) over an array and do something with the data e.g. combine it, create DOM elements from it, filter it, search it, sort it etc. Doing this is in a functional way often results in cleaner, neater code that is easier to modify and re-use.

-###The Array.forEach() method
+### The Array.forEach() method
 Currently, to loop over an array of objects we would use code like this:

 ```javascript